Everything You Need to Know about Accessible Signage for Your Parking Facility in 2025

 Published on Parking Industry Insights

-Canadian parking facilities are not exempt from the importance of providing accessible signage for individuals with disabilities.
-Accessible signage is not merely a matter of convenience, but a legal obligation in Canada.
-By understanding and complying with the rules and regulations concerning accessible signage, parking facility operators can contribute to a more inclusive and equal society.
+Accessible parking signage is crucial for individuals with disabilities to navigate Canadian parking facilities safely and effectively.
+It’s not just a matter of convenience; it’s a legal obligation.
+By understanding and complying with the rules and regulations concerning accessible signage, parking facility operators can create a more inclusive environment for everyone.

 The Regulatory Landscape

-Before determining the number of accessible signage to be installed at your parking facility, several critical criteria should be considered:
+Before determining the number of accessible signs to be installed at your parking facility, several criteria must be considered:

 • Size of the Parking Facility: The size of your facility dictates the allocation of parking spaces for accessibility, which affects the number of required accessible parking signs.

-• Number of Accessible Parking Spots: The total number of accessible signs needed depends on the number of accessible parking spots at your facility.
-For example, under the Accessibility Design Guidelines of Coty of Toronto, if two accessible parking spaces are adjacent, one accessible parking sign must be displayed in the area.
+• Number of Accessible Parking Spots: The number of accessible signs needed depends on the number of accessible parking spots at your facility.
+For example, the Accessibility Design Guidelines of the City of Toronto state that if two accessible parking spaces are adjacent, one accessible parking sign must be displayed in the area.

 Best Practices for Accessible Signage:

-To ensure compliance and enhance accessibility, you should follow best practices for accessible signage:
+To ensure compliance and enhance accessibility, below are best practices parking facility owners and managers must follow when it comes to accessible signage:

-• Use the International Symbol of Accessibility: Accessible parking spaces should prominently feature the International Symbol of Accessibility, a universally recognized icon denoting accessibility.
+• Prominently Use the International Symbol of Accessibility: All accessible parking spaces should feature the International Symbol of Accessibility.
+This universally recognized icon indicates reserved spaces for individuals with disabilities.
 This symbol, often referred to as the "wheelchair symbol," includes an image of a person in a wheelchair on a blue background.
-This visual cue instantly communicates the purpose of the parking space, ensuring that it is reserved for individuals with disabilities.
 This symbol must be used on all accessible parking signs to communicate clearly and consistently.

-• Optimal Sign Location: The location of accessible permit parking signs is crucial in making them easily accessible and visible to everyone.
+• Ensure Optimal Sign Placement: The placement of accessible parking signs is essential for their effectiveness.
 The signs should be mounted at an optimal height to ensure they are both visible and usable.
 To achieve this:

-• The center of the accessible permit parking sign should be positioned between 1,500 mm and 2,000 mm (approximately 5 to 6.5 feet) from the ground.
+• The center of the accessible permit parking sign should be positioned between 5 to 6.5 feet from the ground.
 This placement allows for easy readability from various angles and distances.

-• It is essential to avoid placing post-mounted signs with their lowest edge below 2,100 mm (approximately 7 feet) in areas where pedestrians walk.
+• It is essential to avoid placing post-mounted signs with their lowest edge below 7 feet in areas where pedestrians walk.
 Signs that hang too low can pose overhead hazards, potentially leading to accidents or obstructions for taller individuals or those using mobility aids.

 References